jyothiraditya-n/libSphysl/docs/thread_synchronisation.md

 The main components that are involved in the thread synchronisation are thus the simulation sandbox `sandbox_t` that starts and stops everything, the thread `thread_t`s that run computations and await instruction when they're finished, and the workset `workset_t`s that load their listings into the threads when run and wait until the threads are finished.
 This is all done using the two mutexes `start` and `stop` as well the boolean `finished` found in each helper thread's `thread_t` structure, as well as the a boolean `finished` found in the main thread's `sandbox_t` structure.

-The relevant functinos are `sandbox_t::start()`, `sandbox_t::stop()` and `workset_t::run()`, which respectively start all the threads, stop them all, and context switch the listings in the helper threads, as invoked for all worksets by the main thread.
-The helper threads run the `helper_kernel` function as definide privately in `src/libSphysl.cc` while the main thread runs the `main_kernel` function similarly defined in `src/libSphysl.cc`.
+The relevant functions are `sandbox_t::start()`, `sandbox_t::stop()` and `workset_t::run()`, which respectively start all the threads, stop them all, and context switch the listings in the helper threads, as invoked for all worksets by the main thread.
+The helper threads run the `helper_kernel` function as defined privately in `src/libSphysl.cc` while the main thread runs the `main_kernel` function similarly defined in `src/libSphysl.cc`.

 ## Starting the threads.